brimdata/super/book/src/command/db.md

 > A future release of SuperDB will introduce `db connect` and `db disconnect` commands,
 > which will include optional authentication and replace `db auth`.

-### Commitish
+### Committish

 Many `super db` commands operate with respect to a commit.
 While commit objects are always referenceable by their commit ID, it is also convenient to refer to the commit object at the tip of a branch.

-The entity that represents either a commit ID or a branch is called a _commitish_.
+The entity that represents either a commit ID or a branch is called a _committish_.
-A commitish is always relative to the pool and has the form:
+A committish is always relative to the pool and has the form:
 * `<pool>@<id>` or
 * `<pool>@<branch>`